jalee9/teaching-with-copilot/07_Other_Resources/faculty-questions.md

 # ❓ Faculty + New User FAQ: GitHub Copilot in the Classroom

-This FAQ combines questions from new faculty users and common concerns raised in workshops and training sessions.
+This FAQ combines questions from new faculty users and common concerns raised in workshops and training sessions I've conducted on Copilot in the Classroom.
 It offers real-world insights, transparent strategies, and support for responsible AI integration in the classroom.

 ---